Monkeyanator/evanston-irkutsk-weather/README.md

 # Evanston - Irkutsk weather comparison
 > Because Evanston has become a virtual frozen wasteland

-I created this project from [https://github.com/Monkeyanator/elm-gulp-boilerplate](this boilerplate project that I made).
+I created this project from [this boilerplate project that I made](https://github.com/Monkeyanator/elm-gulp-boilerplate).
 The same build steps should apply, so I lifted them from there to here.

 ## Build instructions